 The communal area provides free tea and coffee throughout the day, a fridge, and sitting area with wifi.

 At dusk, make sure you walk along the town’s main road to see a bunch of monkeys playing all over the road.
 If you’re quick, you may even get a photo or just stop and have some fun watching the playful games.

 There are several local restaurants along the waterfront, it’s just a matter of trying a couple out; most sell seafood and are reasonably priced, but on the whole, I expected the seafood to be cheaper here as it’s on the coast!
 The Chinese restaurant at the northern end of the beach serves an extensive menu, prices were OK, food was good, and offers a great view of the sea!

 A local said to try the Intan, which is the “best seafood restaurant in Cherating”.
 Not sure what it was but after eating the Chilli crab and ended up violently ill with food poisoning the whole night.
 I’m a seafood lover and having caught fresh seafood including crab when I used to live on my boat, I know when it’s fresh.
 Perhaps it was the handling or how it was cooked…who knows, unlucky and frustrating as the meal was delicious but also the most expensive we paid for a meal in Malaysia!

 Cherating to KL

-Yahya Travel Planner is very efficient and can speak English; his office is on the southern side of the waterfront.
-Apart from your ticket, Yahya provides a highlighted map of KL showing you where the buss will drop you off and how to get to your hotel’s destination.
+The bus (RM39) from Cherating to KL takes about 6hrs.
+Yahya Travel Planner is very efficient and can speak English.
+Find the office on the southern side of the waterfront.
+Apart from your ticket, Yahya provides a highlighted map of KL showing you where the buss drops you off and how to get to your hotel’s destination.
 This is always handy, especially in a huge city like KL.

-The bus (RM39) from Cherating to KL takes about 6hrs.
-Check out my Kuala Lumpur blog for things to do and places to eat whilst in KL.
+Check out my Kuala Lumpur blog for things to do and places to eat whilst staying in KL.